-- 6.6 The Council assesses the risk of loss whilst holding property investments by having clear, robust and transparent governance arrangements in place as set out in the Asset Management Strategy.
-This is critical in meeting the statutory guidance and ensuring an appropriate level of due diligence and scrutiny is applied, together with objective arms-length external advice where appropriate. - 6.7 The risk of not achieving the desired income or an unexpected maintenance liability is partially covered by both an income equalisation reserve and a property maintenance reserve.
+- Has a fully developed Asset Management Strategy in place setting out the risks in detail - Has created Investment Management Practices for non-treasury investments which includes our investment properties (appended to this Strategy) - Has created two reserves a repairs and renewals reserve and an income equalisation reserve - to even out future year's income and expenditure on the maintenance of the Council's asset base. - Carries out fair value assessments for all investment property assets as part of the year end accounting process in accordance with International Accounting Standard 40: Investment Property - 6.7 The Council assesses the risk of loss whilst holding property investments by having clear, robust and transparent governance arrangements in place as set out in the AMS.
+This is critical in meeting the statutory guidance and ensuring an appropriate level of due diligence and scrutiny is applied, together with objective arms-length external advice where appropriate. - 6.8 The AMS will identify underperforming assets, or those where an opportunity arises, for divestment or re-purposing, following review and decision by the relevant Committee.
+The future of the Capital Programme is heavily dependent on the production of new capital receipts; which is increasingly important where future borrowing may be restricted or where there is limited ability for the general fund to support capital spending either directly or through bearing the cost of carrying debt. - 6.9 The risk of not achieving the desired income or an unexpected maintenance liability is partially covered by both an income equalisation reserve and a property maintenance reserve.
 Annual payments are deducted from the rental income each year to add to these reserves.